rheslip/M8-BLE-Keyboard-for-the-iOS-App/README.md

 The prototype worked very well so I have designed a PCB and enclosure which more or less duplicates the M8 V1 design - eight Kailh switches, approx 97mm x 84mm x18mm, white silkscreen.
 It has a small RGB led for indicating battery status, pads for a switch and pads for a lipo charger module as well.

+M8 V1 for reference

  ![Alt text](Images/M8_V1_V2.jpg "M8 Version 2 and 1")

+Second prototype using Cherry MX switches and 3D printed keycaps.
+First prototype was closer to the key layout in the M8 app.

  ![Alt text](Images/proto2.jpg  "Prototype")

+PCB version using Kailh switches, layout very similar to M8 V1 and V2 hardware.

  ![Alt text](Images/PCBtop.jpg "M8KB PCB front side")
  ![Alt text](Images/PCBbot.jpg "M8KB PCB back side")